jgurr4/medical-dissector/readme.md

+## MTD (Medical Term Dissector)
+ This app is intended to teach people how to define common medical terms without the use of a dictionary.
+ It does this based on training the user to understand common roots prefixes and suffixes found in the majority of medical terms.

+For example:
+hypoglycemia
+* hypo = below normal or lacking
+* glyc = sugar
+* emia = blood

+So based on this, you can understand that hypoglycemia means "lacking sugar in the blood".

 ### Design Principles
 * An inversion of control pattern mostly done with dependency injection. (since inversion of control is central to Spring Framework design)
 * RESTful api.